sazboxai/MiAguila_Astesana_Test/README.md

 ## 8- Unit test

 - unittest library
-- You can try this test running `UnitTests.py` file
+- You can run this tests running `UnitTests.py` file.